dozy-programmer/Dark-Note/README.md

 	* Notes with folders can be hid away and can only be viewed via Folders.

 ## Purpose
 This app was created because I wanted to modernize the popular note app ColorNote.
 Although it is a great and useful app, I felt like the user interface took away from the user experience.
 After having used ColorNote for a couple years, I felt it was time to do it.
 Using ColorNote and BlackNote as inspiration, I combined the best of both worlds and I created Dark Note.
-Now I use dark note everyday to keep track of my notes and even my monthly budget.
+Now I use Dark Note everyday to keep track of my ideas, reminders of stuff to do, and even my monthly budget.

 ## Tools
 * Android Studio
 * Java
 * Firebase (Storage and Authentication)
+	* This is only used by me as I do not want users to upload their unencrypted data.
 * Realm DB

 ## Download